igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 *Why is the GuC interesting?
 Because I think it can communicate with the CSME, CPU and GPU and everything over the IOSF, and if it has bugs it can be used to gain very privileged access to the system and memory*.

 ## Boot ROM and GuC firmware
-At system startup GuC is held at reset state until the UEFI firmware initializes the shared memory regtion for the GPU.
+At system startup GuC is held at reset state until the UEFI firmware initializes the shared memory region for the GPU.
 Inside the shared region a special subregion call WOPCM is set aside fur GuC (and HuC) firmware.
-It then releases the GuC from reset and it in turn starts executing a small non-modifiable Boot ROM (16/32KB in size) that initializes the basic GuC hardware, and waits for an interupt signalling the firmware has been copied to the WOPCM region.
+It then releases the GuC from reset and it in turn starts executing a small non-modifiable Boot ROM (16/32KB in size) that initializes the basic GuC hardware, and waits for an interrupt signalling the firmware has been copied to the WOPCM region.
 The GuC firmware is an opaque blob supplied by Intel as part of the GPU KMD, which copies it to the shared memory region (GGTT) and signals the Boot ROM with an interrupt.
 The bootrom verifies the firmware with a digital signature using a SHA256 hash + PKCSv2.1 RSA signature, and if the test passes copies it to SRAM and starts executing.

 The GUC firmware can be extracted from the graphics driver and reversed.
 Screenshot of IDA open on the kabylake GuC: